-As for the other things you learned, you’ve now almost met the full set of SwiftUI’s property wrappers, and I hope you’re getting a sense for which one to choose and when. @Binding
+As for the other things you learned, you’ve now even more of SwiftUI’s property wrappers, and I hope you’re getting a sense for which one to choose and when. @Binding

 is particularly useful when building custom UI components, because its ability to share data between views is just so useful.